zuozhenggh/learning-library/data-management-library/oracle-machine-learning/oml/collaborate-use-notebooks/oml_collaborate.md

 Note:

-    * USER1 Workspace and USER2 Workspace are default workspaces created for USER1 and USER2 respectively.
+> **Note:** USER1 Workspace and USER2 Workspace are default workspaces created for USER1 and USER2 respectively.

-    * USER1 Project and USER2 Project are default projects under USER1 Workspace and USER2 Workspace, respectively.
+> USER1 Project and USER2 Project are default projects under USER1 Workspace and USER2 Workspace, respectively.

 ### USER1 Grants DEVELOPER Permission to USER2